montao/forbasile/README.md

 The plugin system requires Go version 1.10.
 At this time, it is only supports plugin on Linux.
 Attempt to compile plugins on OSX, for instance, will result in  `-buildmode=plugin not supported on darwin/amd64` error.

-## A Pluggable Greeting System
+## A Pluggable System
-The demo in this repository implements a simple sum system.
+The demo in this repository implements a simple sum.
 The plugin package (directory `./sum`) implements code that prints a sum.
 File `./sum.go` uses the new Go `plugin` package to load the pluggable modules and displays the proper message using passed command-line parameters.

 For instance, when the program is executed it prints a greeting in English or Chinese using the passed parameter to select the plugin to load for the appropriate language.